Gryon

-Gryon is first mentioned in 1189 as Griuns.

 Geography

+The municipality is located in the Aigle district, on a narrow terrace at an elevation of 1110 m between the Gryonne and Avançon canyons.
+The commune is composed of multiple settlements, which include the Gryon village, Barboleuse, Alpe des Chaux, Taveyanne, and Peuffeyre.
+In the western part behind the forests lies the alpine pasture of Taveyanne.
+The highest point of the commune reaches 2'620 m a.s.l. on the slopes of mountain Culan, which is part of the Diablerets massif.
+The lowest point is located at an altitude of 680 m at Peuffeyre next to the river Avançon d'Anzeinde.

+Gryon's neighbouring communes are Bex, Ollon, and very partially Ormont-Dessus.
+The eastern and northern borders were established with Bex back in 1676.

 Gryon has an area, As of 2021, of 15.22 km2.
-Of this area, 4.31 km2 or 28.3% is used for agricultural purposes, while 7.94 km2 or 52.3% is forested.
+Of this area, 4.31 km2 or 28.3% is used for agricultural purposes, while 7.94 km2 or 52.2% is forested.
 Of the rest of the land, 1.71 km2 or 11.2% is settled (buildings or roads), 0.07 km2 or 0.5% is either rivers or lakes and 1.37 km2 or 7.8% is unproductive land.

 Of the built up area, housing and buildings made up 7.9% and transportation infrastructure made up 2.9%.
 Out of the forested land, 42.1% of the total land area is heavily forested and 4.2% is covered with orchards or small clusters of trees.
 Of the agricultural land, 0.0% is used for growing crops and 7.0% is pastures and 21.3% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 4.3% is unproductive vegetation and 3.5% is too rocky for vegetation.